-The curriculum rests on a joint foundational year in Denmark.
-During this year, students gain thorough knowledge about the economic, political, social and cultural contexts of globalisation and journalism, and learn to creatively apply concepts, methods, principles and theories relevant to the study of and practices within global media and journalism.
+If you choose the Politics & Communication specialisation, your second year will be at the University of Amsterdam.
+You will gain thorough knowledge about the economic, political, social and cultural contexts of globalisation and journalism.
+You will also learn to creatively apply concepts, methods, principles and theories relevant to the study of and practices within global media and journalism.

-Is the Erasmus Mundus Master's programme in Journalism, Media and Globalisation for you?
+Is Journalism, Media and Globalisation right for you?

-- want to know do the news media operate in a transnational public sphere, such as the European Union?
+- You want to know how the news media operate in a transnational public sphere, such as the European Union.

-- have an interest in how journalism itself is affected by transnational political and cultural shifts and their implications for audience demands and expectations?
+- You want to research how journalism itself is affected by transnational political and cultural shifts and their implications for audience demands and expectations.

-- want to study in an international environment and at two different universities in two years?
+- You want to study in an international environment and at two different universities in two years.